5up3rc/hershell/README.md

 # Hershell

 Simple TCP reverse shell written in [Go](https://golang.org).
-It uses TLS to secure the communications.
+It uses TLS to secure the communications, and provide a certificate public key fingerprint pinning feature, preventing from traffic interception.

 ## Why ?